 How to Overcome the Disparate Impact of Succession Statutes, Inheritance Laws, and the Uniform Probate Code

-Laymen and probate practitioners may debate issues concerning same sex marriages.
-However, what is not debatable is that same-gender couples lack true donative freedom under current probate law.
-Brian Edwards explores the problems facing same sex couples in the enaction and enforcement of their testamentary plans in his recent and well written article, True Donative Freedom: Using Mediation to Resolve the Disparate Impact current Succession Law Has on Committed Same-Gender Loving Couples, 23 OHIO ST.J.
+Laymen and probate practitioners may debate issues concerning same-sex marriages.
+However, what is not debatable is that same-gender couples lack true donative freedom under the current probate law.
+Brian Edwards explores the problems facing same-sex couples in the enaction and enforcement of their testamentary plans in his recent and well-written article, True Donative Freedom: Using Mediation to Resolve the Disparate Impact current Succession Law Has on Committed Same-Gender Loving Couples, 23 OHIO ST.J.
 ON DISP.
 RES.
 715 (2008).
-Edwards suggests that mediation can be used to create a plan for same sex couples for enforcement of their donative intentions.
-He also argues that mediation can be used to solve problems and address other issues that typically arise between the surviving blood relatives and the surviving partner in a committed same sex relationship.
+Edwards suggests that mediation can be used to create a plan for same-sex couples for enforcement of their donative intentions.
+He also argues that mediation can be used to solve problems and address other issues that typically arise between the surviving blood relatives and the surviving partner in a committed same-sex relationship.

-Edwards correctly points out that the current probate laws do little to protect the donative intent of of same sex couples.
+Edwards correctly points out that the current probate laws do little to protect the donative intent of same-sex couples.
 For example, the Uniform Probate Code fails to explicitly reference same-gender couples.
 Subsequently, the donative intent of these particular couples may not be afforded the same level of protection as their heterosexual counterparts.

-According to Edwards, this fundamental failure of the Uniform Probate Code to treat same sex couples the same as heterosexuals undermines the stated primary purpose of the Uniform Probate Code-to effectuate donative intent.
-Edwards suggests that the mediation process can effectively address the shortcomings of current probate law in giving effect to the testamentary desires of same sex committed couples.
+According to Edwards, this fundamental failure of the Uniform Probate Code to treat same-sex couples the same as heterosexuals undermine the stated primary purpose of the Uniform Probate Code-to effectuates donative intent.
+Edwards suggests that the mediation process can effectively address the shortcomings of current probate law in giving effect to the testamentary desires of same-sex committed couples.

 I consistently discuss the mediation process and its benefits in the probate litigation context with existing and potential clients.
-Mr. Edwards’ article takes this idea a step farther and makes a compelling case for using the mediation process to effectuate the testamentary wishes of same sex couples after the death of one of the partners in the face of the typically disgruntled blood related family members.
+Mr. Edwards’ article takes this idea a step further and makes a compelling case for using the mediation process to effectuate the testamentary wishes of same-sex couples after the death of one of the partners in the face of the typically disgruntled blood-related family members.

 “When families incorporate mediation early in the estate planning process, it provides a safe forum for families to have an open discussion about what constitutes a fair distribution of a family’s wealth.
 This open forum makes pre- death mediation a plausible solution to preserving the donative wishes contained in the estate plans of committed same-gender loving couples.
 Additionally, the mediation process often leads to the formation of creative solutions that are usually broader than the solutions available through the formal litigation process.”
 Id. at 735.